nilkrdg/coin-change/README.md

 ## Further Work

-* There is need to add tests for CLI and Parser modules.
+* There is need to add tests for CLI module.
-* More cases should be covered by Coin Module tests.
+* More cases should be covered by Coin and Parser Module tests.